Stop! Your Lease Extension in Llanallgo Could Be FREE

 Top reasons for Llanallgo lease extension

-A Llanallgo leasehold property depreciates with the years remaining on the lease.
+A Llanallgo lease depreciates with the years remaining on the lease.

 Llanallgo property with a lease extension is almost the same value as a freehold

-It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement